teuben/teunix/Install/Linux_U20.04.md

 # Linux  Ubuntu 20.04 LTS

+To be released April 23, 2020.

+## Summary

+Nice things:

+1. dolphin finally integrates Google Drive
+2. kdeconnect finally works for me (sending files from laptop to phone, and vice versa)
+3. krunner (like finder on a mac) also searches for browser tabs, really useful
+4. thunderbird integrates well with calendars ("cp -a ~/.thunderbird" worked)
+5. lots of nice widgets, which i still need to optimize life around
+6. zoom and skype work (but need to pay attention to install packages before, see below)

+## Details

 This description is currently being revised, as I plan to transition from 18.04 to 20.04

 Before we start, there are two ways to install U20:  fresh  and updating from U18.
 My